 - Walk the last part: Parents and carers are encouraged to park at least 10 minutes walk away from the school and walk the last part of the journey to and from school.

-- Where to park: They may park in a pub, community club or supermarket car park with the agreement of the owners or just in a quiet side street.
+- Where to park: Drivers may park in a pub, community club or supermarket car park with the agreement of the owners or in a quiet side street.

 - Support: The scheme is supported and promoted by the school to all parents, carers and pupils.